zimmski/tavor/doc/format.md

 START = +2("a")
 ```

 It is also possible to define a repetition range.
 The next example repeats the string "a" at least twice but at most 4 times.
-This means that the `START` token can hold the string "aa", "aaa" or "aaaa".
+This means that the `START` token can either hold the strings "aa", "aaa" or "aaaa".

 ```tavor
 START = +2,4("a")